kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 {: #ocn-flags title="OCN Flags to indicate DetNet Functions"}

 Flowlet nonce:
-:    16-bit. identifies that a packet is associated to group of packets and shares fate.
+:    16-bit. identifies that a packet is associated to a group of packets and shares fate.
-      as an example, an application can set same nonce for a set of an actuator and sensors. when set to 0,flow id  flowid is set to same value in related flows. when flow id is also 0, no relationship exists.
+      as an example, an application can set the same nonce for a set of an actuator and sensors. when set to 0, flow id is set to the same value in related flows. when flow id is also 0, no relationship exists.

 Flowlet sequence:
-:    8-bit. sequence to be used for ordering with in flowlets.
+:    8-bit. sequence to be used for ordering within flowlets.

 Bound Latency Spec:
 :    32-bit.
 Encodings, to be defined.\\